FlavioWAB/react-boilerplate/README.md

 ### `npm run build`

-Exports the a production ready version of the project into ./dist.
+Exports  a production ready version of the project into ./dist.

 ## License
 [MIT](https://choosealicense.com/licenses/mit/)